mEyob/mEyob.github.io/_posts/2019-04-18-horizontal-scaling.md

 - **Mathematical analysis**: In this case, well-developed mathematical frameworks are applied to analyze the system and quantify performance & cost metrics.
 Closed-form expressions can be obtained that provide a number of useful insights about the system.
-However, due to the shear complexity of such systems it os often impossible to do mathematical analysis without making some assumptions that may not hold in the real system.
+However, due to the shear complexity of such systems it often impossible to do mathematical analysis without making some assumptions that may not hold in the real system.
 Some of the common assumptions are i.i.d. job inter-arrival times, i.i.d service times and stationary (often Poisson) arrival process.
 The analysis often focuses on mean values of performance and cost metrics instead of percentiles (e.g. 95th, 99th).

-## Example: Abstract modeling and analysis of a horizontally-scaled AWS-hosted application
+### Example: Abstract modeling and analysis of a horizontally-scaled AWS-hosted application

 As an example of a horizontally scaling system, consider a hypothetical application hosted in a highly available and fault tolerant AWS environment consisting of an Elastic Load Balancer (ELB)